 On the way upstairs to the two bedrooms, you pass another arched window containing a stained glass design commemorating King Charles Faa Blythe’s Coronation Crown and a small patch of tartan glass that captures the beautiful afternoon sun.

 Heading upstairs are two bedrooms.
-The main bedroom has a romantic wrought iron double bed complete with memory foam mattress while the second bedroom (which can only be accessed from the main bedroom) has a single bed, which also houses a second pull-out bed if required.
+The main bedroom has a romantic wrought iron double bed while the second bedroom (which can only be accessed from the main bedroom) has a single bed, which also houses a second pull-out bed if required.
 Suitable for three adults maximum, ideally two adults and one child and a second child by prior arrangement.
 Both bedrooms have the most breathtaking views – south, over the Bowmont Valley and north across to the church, Town Yetholm and the valley beyond.
-The fully tiled bathroom has a traditional 3-piece suite with shower and cast iron bath ideal for a long soak after a day’s adventures.
+The fully tiled bathroom has a traditional 3-piece suite with shower and cast iron bath.

 The property enjoys an enclosed garden and has lawns to the front and side along with a stone patio and cobbled paths.
 At the southwest corner of the garden is the summerhouse; an old but cute salvaged railway station waiting room which was rescued many years ago.
 It features a very comfortable curved bench with coloured leaded windows in its door.
 Perfect walking country the property is situated right on the Pennine Way and you can take a wonderful walk straight from the door of the cottage where (within a few minutes and as the road climbs), the views will take your breath away.
 Within 10 minutes, you really feel as though you are in another world with the most stunning views over the Cheviot Hills.